Removing wallpaper is not my favorite job-- in fact, it shares the bottom of my chore list with another most detested

 From a distance it may look okay, but close up it just looks like painted wallpaper.
 Plus, the paint will make it even harder to remove the wallpaper in the future.

 I also don’t recommended papering over old wallpaper either, as often the glue won’t stick to it, especially if the underlying wallpaper is textured, foiled or vinyl.

-Wallpaper borders are also dated and should be removed before putting your house on the market.
-They usually aren't difficult to remove, but if you run into a problem, follow the same instructions as for removing wallpaper.
+Wallpaper borders are also dated home decor features and should be removed before putting your house on the market.
+They usually aren't difficult to remove, but if you run into a problem, follow the same procedure for removing wallpaper.

 Tools for removing wallpaper